 Alternatively, the adjuster may accept that their client is mostly responsible but may insist you have a larger share of fault than you do, so they can pay less than your claim is worth.

-The best way to protect your rights after a bicycle accident is to speak with a bicycle accident lawyer as soon as possible.
+The most effective way to protect your rights after a bicycle accident is to consult with a bicycle accident lawyer as soon as possible.

 What if the Driver Who Hit You Doesn’t Have Insurance or Left the Scene?